 \subsubsection{Timeline shufflings}

 Timeline shufflings randomize the individual timelines $\Thij$ without changing the topology of the aggregated network.
-They typically randomize temporal-topological features of both links and nodes \new{to different extents as described below.
-We provide informal definitions of the principal features that are constrained by each shuffling method in the description (see Table~\ref{tab:features} for detailed definitions).
-The effects of each shuffling on a wide selection of other temporal network features are shown in Table~\ref{tab:effects-contact}.}
+They typically randomize temporal features of both links and nodes to different extents as described below.

 The timeline shufflings listed below are ordered hierarchically in the Hasse diagram shown in Fig.~\ref{fig:RRMs}(b).

 \paragraph{Instant-event shufflings}

 \begin{itemize} \item[{P[$\L,E$]}.] \new{{\bf Common name:} {\sl Timeline shuffling.} {\bf Features constrained:} the static graph $\Gstat=(\N,\L)$; the number of instantaneous events, $E$. {\bf References:} \cite{Holme2005N,Holme2012T} ({\sl random(ized) contacts}).}